-We have also agreed to pay certain of the representatives expenses relating to the offering, including; (a) fees and expenses of the underwriter's legal counsel not to exceed \$125,000; (b) a \$29,500 cost associated with the underwriters use of Ipreo's book-building, prospectus tracking and compliance software for the offering; and (c) \$10,000 for data services and communications expenses.
+We have also agreed to pay certain of the representative's expenses relating to the offering, including; (a) fees and expenses of the underwriter's legal counsel not to exceed \$125,000; (b) a \$29,500 cost associated with the underwriters use of Ipreo's book-building, prospectus tracking and compliance software for the offering; and (c) \$10,000 for data services and communications expenses.

-Our total estimated expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts and commissions, are approximately \$2,683,371.
+Our total estimated expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, including underwriting discounts and commissions (assuming no exercise of the over-allotment option), are approximately \$2,340,000.